srinath29/pyView/README.md

 ````
 That's all.

 ###Warning : This is process is resource intensive as it creates lot of pyQt objects.
-Still the sort by column methods are not implemented.
-It will take sometime to implement them.
+###Now selecting a column will sort it.